Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Preliminaries

 The results discussed in this section also apply to hyperbolic geodesic metric spaces that are not necessarily proper; the only modification required is to replace geodesic rays (respectively, lines) with quasigeodesic rays (respectively, lines).
-However, the properness (of {\em fibers of metric graph bundle}) is crucial in the next section, specifically, in Proposition \ref{mild imp special}. \end{remark}
+However, the properness (of {\em fibers of metric graph bundle}) is crucial in later sections, specifically, in Proposition \ref{mild imp special}.

 \begin{lemma}\textup{(Stability of quasigeodesic; \cite[Theorem 1.7, Lemma 3.3, III.H]{bridson-haefliger})} Given $\dl\ge0$ and $k\ge1$ there is a constant $D_{\ref{stability of qc}}=D_{\ref{stability of qc}}(\dl,k)\ge0$ such that the following holds.